refinedev/refine/documentation/docs/tutorial/4-adding-crud-pages/headless/add-list-page.md

 ### Handling Relationships

 Each blog post includes the `category` field, which has an `id` property.
-This is a foreign key that points to the `categories` resource, which is different from the "blog_posts" resource.
+This is a foreign key that points to the `categories` resource, which is different from the `blog_posts` resource.

 There is a `title` field in the `categories` resource; to display it in the table, we can use the `useMany` hook provided by **refine**.